 His mission: to protect sharks by educating and dispelling the myths surrounding them through film and through personal interaction.

-A member of the Explorers Club and Ocean Artists Society, his work has been featured on Discovery Networks, National Geographic, BBC , Shark Week 2012-13-14 Good Morning America and various other T.V. productions.
+A member of the Explorers Club , Ocean Artists Society And board member of Atlantic White Shark Conservancy ,his work has been featured on Discovery Networks, National Geographic, BBC , Shark Week 2012-13-14 Good Morning America and various other T.V. productions.